-- Introducing Configuration as Code (CasC) for Masters v0.3
+- Introducing Configuration as Code (CasC) for Controllers v0.3

-Configuration as Code (CasC) for Masters simplifies the management of a CloudBees Core cluster by capturing the configuration of CloudBees Core masters in human-readable declarative configuration files which can then be applied to a master in a reproducible way.
-By capturing the configuration in files, it can be treated as a first class revision-controlled artifact - versioned, tested, validated, and then applied to masters while being centrally managed from CloudBees Core Operations Center.
+Configuration as Code (CasC) for Controllers simplifies the management of a CloudBees Core cluster by capturing the configuration of CloudBees Core masters in human-readable declarative configuration files which can then be applied to a master in a reproducible way.
+By capturing the configuration in files, it can be treated as a first class revision-controlled artifact - versioned, tested, validated, and then applied to masters while being centrally managed from CloudBees Core operations center.

-- Generate Configuration as Code (CasC) for Masters YAML from pre-existing masters (CTR-676)
+- Generate Configuration as Code (CasC) for Controllers YAML from pre-existing masters (CTR-676)

 - Configuration bundle hot reload (CTR-728)